 The Margaret Zdunic Archives are named after our longtime archivist, historian, and preservationist.
 A resident of Durand, Ms. Zdunic was responsible for organizing and establishing the archives at the Durand Union Station as the resident volunteer archivist.
 She was also instrumental in the effort to obtain the Union Station's designation as a national and state historic site, saving the Depot from demolition.

 The Library and Archive contain more than 2000 linear feet of materials, including but not limited to blueprints, books, original letters, logs, tapes, slides, photographs, periodicals, and other related materials.
+Access to archival documents is available through appointment only.
 Please be aware that there are research and reproduction fees associated with the use of the Library and Archive.
 Call for details.Call (989) 288-3561 to Schedule Today

 DUSI is happily making the transition from a corporation preserving and rehabilitating a century-old train station to a corporation expanding the state railroad history museum and information center housed within it.
 The Michigan Railroad History Museum holds one of the largest collections of railroad related artifacts in the state of Michigan.

 The Information Center, comprised of the Henry Earle Riggs Library and the Margaret Zdunic Archives, contains large quantities of materials devoted to railroad history both in the State of Michigan and in the larger United States.